MAJOR ACCOMPLISHMENTS

 2021-2022

-SB 1046 (Eggman & Gonzalez) Ban on Plastic Produce Bags - Would prohibit the distribution of plastic pre-checkout produce bags unless they are reusable, recyclable or compostable on Jan 1, 2025.
+SB 1046 (Eggman & Gonzalez) Ban on Plastic Produce Bags - Prohibits the distribution of plastic pre-checkout produce bags unless they are reusable, recyclable or compostable on Jan 1, 2025.

 AB 1857 (C. Garcia) Waste Incineration Reform - Discourages trash incineration by ending the practice of defining trash incineration as “recycling” and rightly redefines incineration as disposal.
 It also invests in zero-waste strategies, focused in nearby communities most impacted by incinerators.

-AB 1985 (R. Rivas) Organic Waste - will help local governments in reaching organic waste goals by providing a way to connect with local farmers and community members in need of organic waste products.
+AB 1985 (R. Rivas) Organic Waste - Helps local governments in reaching organic waste goals by providing a way to connect with local farmers and community members in need of organic waste products.

 SB 1013 (Atkins) Adding Wine and Spirits to the CA Bottle Bill - Expands California’s Bottle Bill to add wine bottles and distilled spirit containers to increase recycling volumes, reduce unsightly litter along streets and highways, and protect California’s environment and natural resources.